Kidney disease innovation and research

 Recent breakthroughs in genetic testing related to kidney disease

-• New tool to access MUC1 gene variants: A new genetic testing method, VNtyper, is a tool that detects MUC1 gene variants, which causes a rare genetic kidney disease called autosomal dominant tubulointerstitial kidney disease.
+• New tool to access MUC1 gene variants: A genetic testing method, VNtyper, a tool that detects MUC1 gene variants, which causes a rare genetic kidney disease called autosomal dominant tubulointerstitial kidney disease.
 Researchers found that this mutation might affect more people than previously thought, even those without a family history or classic symptoms.

-• Risk score predicts CKD in African Americans: A new study developed a risk score for CKD in African Americans that showed promising results in predicting prevalent CKD and lower eGFR, suggesting that it can be used in evaluating CKD risk.
+• Risk score predicts CKD in African Americans: A recent study developed a risk score for CKD in African Americans that showed promising results in predicting prevalent CKD and lower eGFR, suggesting that it can be used in evaluating CKD risk.
 The study also found that changes in how genes are turned on or off, which can be influenced by environment and lifestyle, may play a role in CKD development, especially in communities facing health disparities.

 • Genetic map to detect kidney disease: University of Pennsylvania researchers have created the most detailed genetic map of kidney function to date, identifying over 1,000 related genes.
 Their "Kidney Disease Genetic Scorecard" could help doctors personalize care by pinpointing genetic risk factors.